pactumjs/pactumjs.github.io/component-testing.md

 ## Example

-To better understand component testing, consider an e-commerce application that has multiple micro-services that power it.
+To better understand the concept of component testing, consider an e-commerce application that has multiple micro-services like **login-service**, **payment-service**, **order-service**, **inventory-service** and many more.
+All these micro-services are developed, deployed & operated independently by different teams.

-Assume it has a **order-service** that manages orders.
-When a user places an order, it will internally communicates with the **inventory-service** to check if the product is available or not.
+Lets focus on **order-service** which is responsible for managing orders.
+When a user places an order, **order-service** will receive the order request & process it.
+During the processing of order it will internally communicates with the **inventory-service** to check if the product is available or not.

-We can write two simple functional tests for *order-service*
+We can write two simple functional tests for **order-service**

-* Buy a product which is in-stock
+- Buy a product which is in-stock
-* Buy a product which is out-of-stock
+- Buy a product which is out-of-stock

-*order-service* has an API endpoint `/api/orders` that accepts a POST request with the following JSON with product details for placing an order.
+Consider **order-service** is running on port `3000` locally & it has an API endpoint `/api/orders` that accepts a POST request with the following JSON with product details for placing an order.

 ```json
 {